 Verhulst and Walgrave (2009) develop their framework to explain the involvement of new protesters around the concept of participation barriers.
 They start with the idea that protest participation may be habit forming.
-Once people have first overcome the various obstacles and acquired experience with protest behavior, they are more likely to take part in protest again.
-In other words, "once a person has found out how protest participation works, the threshold for further participation goes down" (Verhulst and Walgrave 2009: 458).
-On the other hand, protest novices who are not familiar with protest participation will be more uncertain about the costs and benefits of protest and the practicalities involved, and thus will find it more difficult to overcome the thresholds to participation.
-As a result, Verhulst and Walgrave hypothesize that first-time recruits will have a predominance of individual traits that promote protest, which means that new protesters will fit the model of the typical protester even more closely than those with previous protest experience.
+Once people have first overcome the various obstacles and acquired experience with protest behaviour, they are more likely to take part in protest again.
+In other words, 'once a person has found out how protest participation works, the threshold for further participation goes down' (Verhulst and Walgrave 2009: 458).
+On the other hand, protest debutants who are not familiar with protest participation will be more uncertain about the costs and benefits of protest and the practicalities involved and thus will find it more difficult to overcome the thresholds to participate.
+As a result, Verhulst and Walgrave hypothesize that only those for whom the individual factors that promote protest are particularly prevalent are likely to be recruited for the first time, which means that 'new' protesters will fit the model of the typical protesters even more closely than those with previous protest experience.

-However, the wider political behavior literature on first-timers' recruitment into political organizations, rather than into protest movements, leads us to an alternative interpretation.
-Starting from the premise that potential members are usually not in a position to assess adequately costs and benefits of membership, Rothenberg (1988, 1992) introduced the idea that members join an organization as part of an "experiential search" to learn more about the organization.
-As a result of this learning process, the new members then decide to remain or leave the organization.
-The longer an individual participates in the organization, Rothenberg (1992) continues, the more that person learns about it and, provided this leads to a positive evaluation, the more likely the member will remain actively involved (also see Krackhardt and Porter 1985).
-For instance, new members of Common Cause, a U.S. public interest group, were found to be far more likely to leave than long-established members (Rothenberg 1992: 117-18).
-This is not only because participation leads to a greater level of attachment to the organization which, in turn, promotes retention, but also because new recruits could be expected to become gradually socialized into the organization, internalizing its underlying values (Diani 2004; Melucci 1989).
+However, drawing on the wider political behaviour literature on first-timers' recruitment in political organizations rather than protest movements leads us to an alternative interpretation.
+Starting from the premise that potential members are usually not in a position to assess costs and benefits of membership adequately, Lawrence S. Rothenberg (1988, 1992) introduced the idea that members join an organization as part of an 'experiential' search, in order to learn more about the organization.
+As a result of this learning process, the new members would then decide to remain or leave the organization.
+The longer an individual participates in the organization, Rothenberg (1992) continues, the more he/she learns about it, and provided this leads to a positive evaluation, the more likely the member is to remain actively involved (also see Krackhardt and Porter 1985).
+For instance, new members of Common Cause, a US public interest group, were found to be far more likely to leave than long-established members (Rothenberg 1992: 117-118).
+This is not only because participation results to a greater level of attachment to the organization, which in turn promotes retention decisions, but also because new recruits could be expected to become gradually 'socialized' into the organization, internalizing its underlying values (Melucci 1989; Diani 2004).

-Rothenberg's approach shares with Verhulst and Walgrave's a recognition that new participants will not know a lot about what is involved in the actions they are undertaking for the first time.
-However, the two approaches point toward competing explanations for the recruitment of new members.
-According to Rothenberg's approach, we would expect first-time protesters to be "apprentice" strikers and demonstrators.
-The implication of this would be that the new recruits should be more similar to the general population than to established protesters, exactly the opposite of what Verhulst and Walgrave (2009) propose.
-In this light, new protesters would be expected to adopt the ideology and specific features of protest veterans as a result of the learning process of engaging in protest, not prior to it.
+Rothenberg's approach shares with Verhulst and Walgrave a recognition that new participants will not know a lot about what is involved in the actions they are taking for the first time.
+However, the two approaches point towards competing explanations as to the recruitment of new members.
+According to Rothenberg's approach, we would expect first-time protesters to be 'apprentice' strikers and demonstrators.
+The implication of this would be that the new recruits should be more similar to the general population, rather than established protesters, exactly the opposite of what Verhulst and Walgrave (2009) propose.
+In this light, new protesters would be expected to approximate the ideology and specific features of protest veterans as a result of the learning process of engaging in protest, not prior to it.